eXept Software AG Logo

 load a library; search in some standard places and using

-standard suffixes (i.e. no suffix should be given in the arg).
+standard suffixes (i.e. suffix may be omitted from LibraryFileName).

 Use this to attach C-libraries.